 Crossbreeding Strategies: The F1 Advantage

-For many Philippine farmers, the pragmatic answer is neither pure native nor pure commercial -- it is the F1 cross.
+For many Philippine farmers, the practical answer is neither pure native nor pure commercial.
+It is the F1 cross.
 Breeding a native sow to a commercial boar (typically Duroc or Large White) produces offspring that capture heterosis: the F1 generation outperforms the average of both parents on most production traits.

 Effective crossbreeding strategies include: